-BMW-modder Alpina will have the hottest estate on offer in the upcoming BMW 5 Series range.
+BMW-modder Alpina will have the hottest estate on offer in the new 5 Series range.
 The B5 Touring will use BMW’s 4.4-litre twin-turbocharged petrol V8, giving it around 600bhp and a 0-62 time of less than 4.0sec.
 It should cost from around £60,000.

 Diesel version of the above is powered by a twin-turbo 3.0-litre six-cylinder diesel engine with around 400bhp.
 It promises combined fuel economy of about 50mpg.
 Pricing will be similar to that of the B5 Touring.

-Best-selling car in the UK gets replaced.
-A classier interior and better ride and handling are promised.
+The best-selling car in the UK gets replaced.
+A classier interior and better ride and handling for the small family hatchback are promised.
 The Fiesta Active, a crossover-style trim level, will also be introduced, as will a luxury Vignale spec.

-Open-top version of the new E-Class saloon should cost from around £37,000.
+Open-top version of the new E-Class saloon is bigger, stiffer and promising relaxed but powerful performance.
+It should cost from around £37,000.

-Mercedes will build a plush version of the Nissan Navara, promising crisp handling and good refinement.
+Mercedes will build a plush version of the Nissan Navara pick-up truck, promising crisp handling and good refinement.

 Smart adds a 17.6kWh battery.
 A range of almost 100 miles is claimed.

-Same as above for the drop-top city car.
+Same as above for the drop-top version of the minute city car.

-New SUV will be more refined, with plenty of in-car tech.
-A turbocharged 2.2-litre diesel engine will be available from launch.
-The Rexton is expected to cost from around £30,000.
+New five-seat SUV will be more refined, with plenty of in-car technology.
+2.2-litre diesel and a 2.0-litre turbocharged petrol engines will be available from launch.
+More modern safety kit will be added, too.

 The RS3 gets its power from a lightweight 2.5-litre engine most recently used in the latest TT RS, producing 394bhp.
 The RS3 should cost from around £35,000.